Biden anti-crime effort takes on law-breaking gun dealers

 Biden planned to discuss how $350 billion of the $1.9 trillion COVID-19 relief package can be used by cities to hire law enforcement officers, pay overtime, prosecute gun traffickers and invest in technology to make law enforcement more efficient.
 The officials said the Biden administration hoped cities would choose to use the money for alternatives to policing, too, and to invest in community policing models.

+Among the recent shocking gun violence: 2-year-old Brison Christian, the nephew of a Detroit police officer, was gunned down on an interstate in Michigan.
+A father was shot to death in front of his children in the Boston area.
+A 6-year-old and an 8-year-old were shot and injured outside a convenience store in Cincinnati.
+A driver in New York was shot to death in his car.

-Crime started creeping up last summer, a trend criminologists say is hard to define and is likely due to a variety of factors such as historic unemployment, fear over the virus and mass anger over stay-at-home orders.
-Public mass shootings have also made an alarming return.
+Crime started creeping up last summer, a trend that experts say is hard to define and is likely due to a variety of factors such as historic unemployment, fear over the virus and mass anger over stay-at-home orders.

 As a senator, Biden wrote several major anti-crime packages, including a 1994 bill that contained provisions now viewed by some as an overreaction to the crime spikes in the 1980s and 1990s.
 Critics say those bills helped lead to mass incarceration of Black Americans, and Biden’s involvement became a flashpoint in his 2020 campaign.